We’ve refreshed this post for 2017, check out the latest and greatest social media analytics tools below.

 WEBSTA is an Instagram-only management tool that goes beyond just Instagram analytics.
 You can also reply to comments, create up to three custom feed of Instagram accounts you are interested in and explore featured users and top hashtags.

 Talkwalker gives you unlimited free searches for hashtags and keywords across major social media platforms, news, blogs, and forums.
 It provides a wide range of data such as mentions, sentiment, distribution of conversations, top posts, and more.

 Pop in your Facebook Page URL, and LikeAlyzer will analyze your Facebook Page and provide metrics such as posts per day, engagement per post, timing, and length of posts.
 It also offers recommendations for improving your Facebook Page.

 7 social media analytics dashboards from the social networks themselves

 Several of the major social media networks have their own built-in analytics that offers some great insights into your activity on the network.
 Here’s how to dig into each of the analytics offered by the social networks themselves.

 1. Facebook Insights

-Available for all Page admins, Facebook Insights show you the full stats behind your posts, your fans, and your reach.
+Available for all Page admins, Facebook Insights shows you the full stats behind your posts, your fans, and your reach.
 Additionally, from the Insights tab, you can set up a list of Pages to Watch, which gives you information on the performance of other Facebook pages.

 To access Insights, click the Insights tab in the menu bar across the top of your Facebook page (the menu bar is visible only to admins of the page).